How to Organize iPhone Photos and Free Up Space in 2026

 1. Remove Duplicates and Similar Photos

-When I started organizing my photos, I realized I had tons of similar shots.
-I knew iPhones have a tool to merge duplicates, but it only works with exact matches – it doesn’t detect near-duplicates with slight differences in lighting, angles, or framing.
-That wasn’t helpful for me since I had way more similar photos than exact copies.
+The catch: it only detects exact matches.
+It won’t flag near-duplicates with slight differences in lighting, angle, or framing, and I had far more of those than exact copies.
 After some research, I came across recommendations to consider a photo organizer app for iPhone.
-But with so many options in the App Store – most of them paid – I had to test a few to find a free one that actually worked.
+Most options in the App Store are paid, so I had to test a few before finding a free one that actually worked.

 Luckily, I found a free Clever Cleaner app with no annoying third-party ads, which was a relief after testing several others.
 What stood out was its ability to detect both duplicates and similar photos, group them, and automatically pick the best one in each set.
 This app allows you to either delete all the extras in one tap or manually select which ones to keep.